 As you can see, the imbalances are quite substantial.
 Financials, for example, represent one-tenth of the 10 industries, but make up a fifth of the index.
 At the other end of the scale, Technology also represents one-tenth of the industries, but makes up just one-hundredth of the index.

 Financials, Oil and Gas, Consumer Goods, and Basic Materials (mainly mining) are all "overweight," while the other six sectors are all "underweight."

 Investors in trackers have to live with the sector skews of the index.
 But investors in individual companies are free to choose the industries they invest in and the weight they give them.

 Some investors argue that, because we can't know how the different sectors will perform in the future, "equal weighting" between industries is the most logical approach.

 A starter portfolio

-I did this at the weekend, and the following table shows the 10 industry heavyweights and their valuations based on forecasted 12-month price-to-earnings (P/E) ratios and dividend yields.
+The table below shows the 10 industry heavyweights and their current valuations based on forecast 12-month price-to-earnings ratios and dividend yields.